alsmola/graphgrc/README.md

 # Compliance Mapper

-This project intends to be a demonstration of how to use Secure Controls Framework controls to map various compliance frameworks to a security program.

-# To run

-go run main.go
+Use [Secure Controls Framework (SCF)](https://securecontrolsframework.com/) to connect and understand all of the applicable framework controls for your security program.

 # Documentation

 - [SCF](scf/index.md)
 - [GDPR](gdpr/index.md)
 - [SOC 2](soc2/index.md)

+# To customize

+In [main.go], specify the applicable frameworks from the SCF.

+go run main.go